Khushdeep-21/Glam/README.md

 A fully responsive, single-page portfolio website designed for makeup artists to showcase their services, portfolio, and client reviews.
 Built with HTML, CSS, and JavaScript.

 ✨ Features

-Beautiful hero section with background image
+1.Beautiful hero section with background image

-About, Services, Testimonials, and Contact sections
+2.About, Services, Testimonials, and Contact sections

-Floating “Book Now” button for quick access
+3.Floating “Book Now” button for quick access

 Lightbox gallery for bridal looks

-Google Maps integration
+5.Google Maps integration

-WhatsApp and Instagram chat links
+6.WhatsApp and Instagram chat links

-Smooth animations and subtle transitions
+7.Smooth animations and subtle transitions

-Mobile responsive design
+8.Mobile responsive design

 📥 Live Preview
 You can easily open the index.html in any browser to view.